-Appreciating the benefits of the digital revolution for children and the improvements it brings in the right to education, access to information and knowledge, and the exercise of freedom of expression.
+Appreciating the benefits of the digital revolution for children and the improvements and empowerment it brings in the right to education, access to information and knowledge, and the exercise of freedom of expression.

-Recognizing that protecting children effectively against online risks is complex and though there are many initiatives in this field, there is no single quick fix.
+Recognizing that protecting children effectively against online risks is complex and require long-term, multi-sector solutions.

-Acknowledging that those solutions should respect human rights and fundamental freedoms online and offline, including the rights of the child and their promotion as enshrined in the Convention on the Rights of the Child and its three Optional Protocols.
+Acknowledging that those solutions should respect human rights and fundamental freedoms online and offline, including the rights of the child as enshrined in the Convention on the Rights of the Child and its three Optional Protocols, as applicable.

-Asserting that along with other human rights principles, the protection of privacy must be a core consideration of any solution aiming at improving the quality of the digital environment.
+Asserting that along with other human rights, the protection of privacy must be a core consideration of any solution aiming at improving the quality of the digital environment.

-Considering the efficiency of multi- stakeholder and balanced methods to address complex digital issues such as illustrated by the success of the Christchurch Call to Action to Eliminate Terrorist and Violent Extremist Content Online and the Global Partnership for Action on Gender-Based Online Harassment and Abuse.
+Considering the efficiency of multi-stakeholder and balanced methods to address complex digital issues such as illustrated by the success of the Christchurch Call to Action to Eliminate Terrorist and Violent Extremist Content Online and the Global Partnership for Action on Gender-Based Online Harassment and Abuse.

 Affirming the importance of evidence-based, child-friendly, and trauma-informed approaches and a rigorous evaluation process of policies, regulation and standards with regard to their benefits and costs.

 The participants to this initiative decide to collectively form a Laboratory to explore, promote, develop and evaluate solutions aimed at improving the safety of minors in the digital environment including safety and privacy by design products and features to minimize the potential harm.

-The Laboratory will aim at addressing themes relevant to the improvement of the digital environment for children such as appropriate age for accessing content; harassment; digital literacy; parental support; privacy protection; transparency and moderation with a particular focus on gender-based risks.
+The Laboratory is designed to address themes relevant to the improvement of the digital environment for children such as appropriate age for accessing content; gender-based violence and harassment; digital literacy; parental engagement and support; privacy protection; transparency and moderation with a particular focus on children most at risk.

-The Laboratory will start as a coalition of the willing, with the immediate outcome of breaking down existing silos between governments, civil society organizations and private companies operating in the digital environment.
+The Laboratory seeks to start as a coalition of the willing, with the immediate outcome of breaking down existing silos between governments, civil society organizations and private companies operating in the digital environment.
 The process governance as described in the Annex will be refined throughout the first year of operation.